CaseyChu960617/CSCI3100_Project/README.md

 1. TUTORIAL POSTING AND SEARCHING SYSTEM
 - Urge allows all CUHK students and professors to upload their teaching materials online to share knowledge.
 - The main difference between normal teaching and Urge is we encourage a bottom to top knowledge sharing.
-- Urge believes creativity and knowledge is not limited by teaching but my sharing no matter you are a expert or not.
+- Urge believes enhancing creativity and knowledge is not limited by teaching but by sharing no matter you are a expert or not.

-2.
+2. DISCUSSION POSTING AND SEARCHING SYSTEM
+- Urge allows all CUHK students and professors to answer questions based on discussion threads.
+- Everyone is able to learn from the discussion and further discuss through the topic.
+- Urge believes raising questions and discuss about issues are the necessary way to consolidate our knowledge.

+3. REALTIME CHATTING SYSTEM
+- Urge encourages users to have real-time chatting to discuss their interested topic.
+- Urge believes real-time chatting systems provide a more flexible way for peers to discuss non-technical topics such as career path, self-learning materials, exchanges, etc.
+- This sytem allows an all-rounded service provision for peers to share their personal experiences.